Soil horizon: Master horizons and layers

 These are layers of organic material.
 Organic material is defined by having a certain minimum content of soil organic carbon.
 In the WRB, this is 20% (by weight).
 The O horizon is formed from organic residues that are not incorporated into the mineral soil.
 The residues may be partially altered by decomposition.
 Contrary to the H horizons, the O horizons are not saturated with water for prolonged periods and not drained artificially.
-In many O horizons, the residues are leaves, needles, twigs, moss, and lichens.
-Although these horizons form above the mineral soil surface, they may be buried by mineral soil and therefore be found at greater depth.
+In many O horizons, the residues are leaves, coniferous needles, twigs, mosses, and lichens.
+Although these horizons form above the mineral soil surface, they may be buried by redeposited mineral soil (e.g. after landslide, flooding, aeolian dust deposition) and therefore be found at greater depth.